nuxtlabs/vue-telescope-website/content/terms.md

 Any website may be removed from our database at any moment.

-Vue Telemetry has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
-The inclusion of any link does not imply endorsement by Vue Telemetry of the site.
+Vue Telescope has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
+The inclusion of any link does not imply endorsement by Vue Telescope of the site.
 Use of any such linked website is at the user's own risk.

 ## User Representations